EmanuelePapini/fifpy/README.md

-# FAST ITERATIVE FILTERING python package
+# FAST ITERATIVE FILTERING python module

-This repository contains the python for the Iterative Filtering (IF), Fast Iterative Filtering (FIF), Multidimensional Iterative Filtering (MIF), the Multivariate Iterative Filtering (MvFIF) and the Multivariate Fast Iterative Filtering (MvFIF) algorithms.
+This repository contains the python routines for the Iterative Filtering (IF), Fast Iterative Filtering (FIF), Multidimensional Iterative Filtering (MIF), the Multivariate Iterative Filtering (MvFIF) and the Multivariate Fast Iterative Filtering (MvFIF) algorithms.

 ## Definitions ##
 * IF: Iterative Filtering is an adaptive method for decomposing a 1D signal into a set of Intrinsic Mode Components (IMC) plus a trend.
 These components are simple oscillating functions whose average frequency is well behaved and form a complete and nearly orthogonal basis of the original signal.
 In this repository, IF is made fast by using FFT convolution (similar to FIF but without the problem of having a periodic signal).